-Ace the New York State Police Trooper Exam: Become Part of the Elite Few
+New York State Police Exam Prep: Become Part of the Elite Few in 2024

 Every year thousands of candidates step forth to answer the call of duty and become NYSP troopers.
 However, only an elite 9% even make it to processing week.
 The challenge?
 The NYSP Trooper Exam.
 A rigorous two-hour test of their cognitive skills and behavioral attributes.